axeluhl/sailing-analytics/wiki/tracking-app/api-v1.md

 This document supplements the [documentation of the existing REST API](http://www.sapsailing.com/sailingserver/webservices/api/v1/index.html), highlighting those resources necessary for the tracking app, and specifying such resources that are not yet present in the API.

+For the moment, this document also contains the API for the proposed [Buoy Tender (Tonnenleger) App](#buoy-tender-app), which can be moved to a separate document at some point.

 ### URL base
 ```
 http://<host>/sailingserver/api/v1/